 Once you have gathered the hair into the desired base location, use one hand to hold the base hair while you use the other hand to attach the elastic band to the base.

-Hollywood hairdresser Robert Hallowell prefers using Bungee cords for his celebrity clients.
-He loves the Bungees, because "they are adjustable to any hair length and thickness" and can be "wrapped very tightly before closing off".
+Hollywood hairdresser Robert Hallowell prefered using Bungee cords for his celebrity clients.
+He loves the Bungee, because "they are adjustable to any hair length and thickness" and can be "wrapped very tightly before closing off."

 He also likes the fact that bungees can be easily unhooked to release the hair without ripping or tearing.